Summary

 What it looks like: You push so high that your lower back arches dramatically and your ribs flare up.

 Why it's a problem: The glutes and hamstrings stop doing the work.
-Your lower back takes over, and that is a fast route to soreness in all the wrong places.
+Your lower back takes over, and that's a fast route to soreness in all the wrong places.

 Pushing Through the Toes